slimeedude/file-splitter/README.md

 Warning!
 --------------------
-This code might have bugs, and I do not recommend using it for serious purposes.
+I do not recommend using it for serious tasks; I am not responsible for any data loss.
+Use at your own risk.